TritonDataCenter/node-artedi/docs/API.md

 ## Gauge
 Gauges are similar to counters.
-Gauges can count up, or count down relative to their current value.
+Gauges can count up, or count down relative to their current value, or be set to an arbitrary value.
 Gauges start with an initial value of `0`.
-If you want a gauge that can be set to arbitrary values, look at [AbsoluteGauge](#absolutegauge).

 ### gauge.add(value, labels)
 Add `value` to the metric represented by `labels`.